 - Discuss financial aid and scholarship opportunities

-- Speak with an admission counselor and academic advisor (by
+- Speak with an admissions counselor and academic advisor (by appointment only)

-- Learn more about the Mount’s career-focused programs
+- Learn more about the Mount’s career-focused degree programs

 Transfer credit maximums are: